denull/tg-bot-api/README.md

 ## Making API requests

 To call API methods, simply call them on the created `TelegramBotAPI` instance.
 All parameters are specified as fields of the object passed as the first argument.
-The methods return a `Promise`, which is either resolved by the contents of the `result` field from the API response (if the call was successful), or throws the error returned from the API (with the `error_code` and `description` fields).
+The methods return a `Promise`, which is either resolved by the contents of the `result` field from the API response (if the call was successful), or throws the error returned from the API (see below for details).
 For a list of methods, their parameters and error codes, see the [official documentation](https://core.telegram.org/bots/api).

 ```js
 const TelegramBotAPI = require('tg-bot-api');